sagemathinc/cocalc/notes/final_push.md

 ---

 - [ ] (2:00?) transfer ownership: transfer this project to another user

+- [ ] (4:00?) feature -- make it easy to join a 100% persistent logged irc chatroom for sage while on cloud (?)

 - [ ] (0:45?) on connection reconnect, sync all syncdoc docs with hub (just like we do with fixing terminals).